smart-data-lake/getting-started/presentation/Preparation.md

 IntelliJ is the Integrated Development Environment (IDE) where we are going to do most of the work.
 It provides a very intuitve graphical interface for developing, building and running Java applications and it comes with lots of useful plugins.

 1. Please download and install IntelliJ from the [official website](https://www.jetbrains.com/idea/download).
 The free Community Edition is more than enough for performing th tasks in this course.
-2. Run IntelliJ and install the following plugins:
+2. Run IntelliJ and install the following plugins (you can do this either directly after opening IntelliJ or by going to File --> Settings --> Plugins)
    1. Scala
    2. Avro and Parquet Viewer

 3. Do not create a new project.
 Instead, click on *Get from VSC* and paste the following github URL from the training.

 <img src="/presentation/images/get_from_vcs.png" width="30%" height="30%">